-Westfield Board of Education Meeting and Workshop on December 4, 2018
+Westfield Board of Education Virtual Meeting on February 23, 2021

 By Superintendent Margaret Dolan

 As part of the Superintendent’s Report, I announced that students in Cohorts A and B in Kindergarten and Grades 1 and 2 will return to school five days a week, beginning March 15.
 In-person learning for Kindergarteners will follow the current hybrid schedule.
 First and second graders will receive 4-hours of in-person instruction per morning, with remote learning in the afternoon.
 I noted that principals will communicate specific scheduling information to families and that a timeline for Grades 3-5 and intermediate schools was forthcoming.
 (See my February 26 email for an update.)

 The forecast for dangerous holiday spikes in COVID cases unfortunately proved true in Westfield.
 Regional Health Officer Megan Avallone calculated that January alone accounted for almost a quarter of the total of the town’s cases since March.
 She noted that if you look at the months of December and January you will find 44% of the total Westfield cases since the pandemic began.
 Testing and tracing, the science associated with the transmission of COVID-19 and careful adherence to State health regulations dictated appropriate caution.
 The health and safety of our students and staff was and is our foremost consideration.

 Now, a more hopeful landscape is emerging.
 We are seeing lower numbers as the longer days of an approaching spring prompt a watchful sigh of relief.
 Our caution has paid off and permits us to move forward with growing confidence.

 As reported by the town over the weekend, Westfield is now categorized in the moderate activity level and, with the new CDC guidelines, we can look forward and plan to bring students back for more in person instruction.